eoas-ubc/eoas-ubc.github.io/docs/crs-eosc211.md

 * Convert all MatLab teaching and learning materials to Python
 * Convert all MatLab classroom and homework exercises to Python
 * Implement the course website using Jupyter Books.
 * Include weekly instructions and labs/assignments as Jupyter Notebooks.
 (See resources below).
 * Implement automatic grading practices using the Jupyter Notebook plugin [nbgrader](https://github.com/jupyter/nbgrader).
 * Adapt open source materials to make a suitable text book for programming (and Python) beginners.
 * Establish stable, sustainable Jupyter Hub facilities at UBC for with reliable tech-support for instructors and teaching assistants.

-## Resources produced
+## Resources produced and experiences using them

 * [EOSC211 course website](https://phaustin.github.io/eosc211_students/announcements.html), a **Jupyter Book** including calendar of topics, links into relevant sections of the text book, and assignments & labs provided as **Jupyter Notebooks**.
 * [Text book](https://phaustin.github.io/Problem-Solving-with-Python/), mainly python programming for beginners.
 Adapted from [Problem Solving with Python-37](https://github.com/professorkazarinoff/Problem-Solving-with-Python-37-Edition) by Dr. Peter Kazarinof.